arvindus/proj3/CarND-Behavioral-Cloning-P3/ToSubmit/writeup_report.md

 - model.py : This file contains the python code to read the images to generate the training data, augment the training data, build a training model, and save it in model.h5
 - drive.py : This file is used for driving the car in autonomous mode in the simulator.
 This is provided [Udacity](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/drive.py).
 I did not need to make any changes
 - model.h5 : This is a generated file that has all the information about the trained network.
-- writeup_report.md : This report
+- writeup\_report.md : This report
+- video.mp4 - This video shows the autonomous driving of the car using my trained model

 #### 2. Submission includes functional code Using the Udacity provided simulator and my drive.py file; the car can be driven autonomously around the track by executing